Financial Economics (B.S.)

 The financial economics program at Stuart is designed to build your core business competencies—including accounting, economics, statistics, finance, business law, marketing, management, decision making, operation and supply chain, and entrepreneurship—and develop your knowledge and advanced skills in the field of financial economics.

-The major requires 51 credit hours (17 courses) of business requirements and 18 credit hours (six courses) of financial economics courses, as shown below, in addition to mathematics and computer science requirements, Illinois Tech core curriculum requirements, and electives, for a minimum total of 126 credit hours.
-View business (BUS) course descriptions.
+The major requires 51 credit hours (17 courses) of business requirements and 18 credit hours (six courses) of financial economics courses, as shown below.
+In addition, a student completes the mathematics requirement (MATH 151—Calculus I or Math 191—Business Calculus), computer science requirements, Illinois Tech core curriculum requirements, and electives, for a minimum total of 126 credit hours to fulfill the B.S. degree.
+View business (BUS) and economics (ECON) course descriptions.

 Business Requirements